riteshpandey2024-cyber/InfoSec/README.md

 </p>
 <br>

-The **Risk Ranking** chart is a horizontal bar chart that ranks all 25 identified threats from highest to lowest computed risk score.
-Bars are color-coded by severity tier: dark red (Critical ≥55), red-orange (High 45–54), orange (Medium-High 35–44), amber (Medium 25–34), and green (Lower <25).
+The **Risk Ranking** chart is a horizontal bar chart that ranks all 25 identified threats from highest to lowest, based on computed risk scores.
+Bars are colour-coded by severity tier: dark red (Critical ≥55), red-orange (High 45–54), orange (Medium-High 35–44), amber (Medium 25–34), and green (Lower <25).
 Score labels are printed to the right of each bar.
 The chart makes two things immediately visible: first, only one threat — Zero-Day Exploit at 58.0 — reaches the Critical tier, revealing a meaningful separation between it and the pack; second, the top four threats (Zero-Day, APT, Spear Phishing, Supply Chain) all score above 51 and share the trait of very low control mitigation percentages (20–40%), meaning current industry defenses have limited effectiveness against them.
 This inversion — where less frequent threats outrank more frequent ones — is the model's core insight and is explained further in the section.

 ---